-Make sure that the seat belt is fully rolled up.
+- Make sure that the seat belt is fully rolled up.
 Otherwise, the seat belt or belt tongue will be trapped in the door or in the seat mechanism.
 This could damage the door, the door trim panel and the seat belt.
 Damaged seat belts can no longer fulfill their protective function and must be replaced.
-Visit a qualified specialist workshop.

-Press release button 1, hold belt tongue 2 firmly and guide it back towards belt outlet 3.
+Visit a qualified specialist workshop. - Press the release button in the belt buckle, hold the belt tongue firmly and guide the belt back.

-Belt warning for drivers and co-drivers
+Belt warning for drivers and front passengers

-The [ A seat belt warning lamp in the instrument cluster is a reminder for all occupants to fasten their seat belts.
+The seat belt warning lamp in the instrument cluster is a reminder that all vehicle occupants must wear their seat belts.
 It may light up continuously or flash.
-A warning tone may also sound.
+In addition, there may be a warning tone.

-Regardless of whether the driver has already fastened their seat belt, the zero seat belt warning lamp lights up for 6 seconds each time the ignition is switched on.
-After the engine is started, it goes out as soon as the driver's seat belt had been fastened.
+Regardless of whether the driver's seat belt has already been fastened, the 🚁 seat belt warning lamp lights up for 6 seconds after each time the ignition is switched on.
+After the engine has been started, it goes out once the driver has fastened the seat belt.

-If the driver's seat belt is not fastened after the engine is started, an additional warning tone will sound.
-This warning tone switches off after a maximum of 6 seconds or once the driver's seat belt is fastened.
+If the driver's seat belt is not fastened when the engine is started, an additional warning tone will sound.
+This warning tone stops after a maximum of six seconds or once the driver's seat belt is fastened.

-If a vehicle speed of 15 mph (25 km/h) is exceeded and the driver has still not fastened their seat belt, a warning tone sounds again.
-The warning tone sounds for 60 seconds or until the driver has fastened their seat belt.
-If the driver unfastens their seat belt during the journey, the belt warning is automatically activated again.
+If the vehicle's speed exceeds 15 mph (25 km/h) once and the driver's seat belt is not fastened, a warning tone sounds.
+The warning tone sounds for 60 seconds or until the driver's seat belt is fastened.

+If the driver's seat belt is unfastened during the journey, the seat belt warning is activated again.